-What Insurance Coverage Should A Contractor Have?
+What Insurance Coverage Should A Roadside Assistance Contractor Have?
 Things You Should Know

 COI Management |December 13, 2022

-In working with a contractor network, it’s important to know they’re covered – so you’re covered.
-No matter who your contractor is, they should have standard insurance policies, and depending on the type of work they will be doing for you, and the associated risks, they should purchase additional types of coverage specific to their scope of work.
+In working with a tow professional network, it’s important to know they’re covered – so you’re covered.
+No matter who your roadside assistance provider is, they should have standard insurance policies.
+Depending on the type of work they will be doing for you and the associated risks, they should purchase additional types of coverage specific to their scope of work.

-It can be challenging to know exactly what insurance coverageyou should require your contractor network to obtain, but knowing and understanding the policies will make the difference between protecting your organization and not being adequately covered.
+It can be challenging to know exactly what insurance coverageyou should require your tow professional network to obtain, but knowing and understanding the policies will make the difference between protecting your motor club and not being adequately covered.

-Read on to learn the different types of insurance policies you should consider when your organization is engaging contractors to perform services for your customers.
+Read on to learn the different types of insurance policies you should consider when your motor club is engaging tow professionals to perform roadside assistance services for your customers.

-What Type Of Insurance Should A Contractor Have?
+What Type Of Insurance Should A Tow Professional Have?

-For all businesses, there are standard insurance policies that they should obtain to properly mitigate risk, not just for your company, but also for the contractors and your customers.
+For all businesses, there are standard insurance policies that they should obtain to properly mitigate risk, not just for your motor club but also for the tow professionals and your customers.
 Below we review some of these suggestions and also encourage all organizations to obtain a copy of the certificate of insurance so there is proof in hand of the coverage.
 This will also allow you to review dates of coverage, limits as well as the policy types listed below.

 General Liability or Commercial General Liability (CGL)

-is the most common and important policy that you should require your contractor and vendor network to obtain and provide proof of The CGL policy provides coverage for bodily injury and property damage from an accident during everyday operations, from their business locations or onsite, including products made by the contractor and issues that occur while they are completing work.
+is the most common and important policy that you should require your tow professional to obtain and provide proof of The CGL policy provides coverage for bodily injury and property damage from an accident during everyday operations, from their business locations or onsite, including issues that occur while they are completing work.

-Example Scenario 2: A customer is hurt while a towing company is loading a motorcycle.
+Example Scenario: A customer is hurt while a towing company is loading a motorcycle.
 This would be covered under bodily injury of the CGL.

-There is also an option to extend coverage (for faulty work or products completed by the contractor) to your organization by requiring your organization name be an additional insuredon the contractor’s policy.
+There is also an option to extend coverage (for faulty work or products completed by the tow professionals) to your organization by requiring your organization’s name to be an additional insuredon the tow professional’s policy.
 This coverage can be added through an endorsement.
 It is recommended that your organization’s name be listed as an additional insured .
-Being listed as an additional insured allows you the ability to submit a claim directly to the contractor’s insurance company or carrier should you need to.
+Being listed as an additional insured allows you the ability to submit a claim directly to the tow professional’s insurance company or carrier should you need to.

-Example Scenario: Your contractor is lifting a large piece of equipment out of a truck and it falls out onto another vehicle.
+Example Scenario: Your tow professional is lifting a large piece of equipment out of a truck and it falls out onto another vehicle.
 A commercial auto policy would cover any damage caused to the other car.

 Workers’ Compensation covers any medical costs, lost wages, and medical bills associated with the injury or sickness of a contractor while working.
 Not all businesses have employees or may meet exemption status according to law.
 In these cases, a workers’ compensation policy is not required and a waiver may be acceptable.

-Example Scenario: Your contractor’s employee accidentally hurts their back while pulling a dishwasher out of a cabinet.
+Example Scenario: Your contractor’s employee accidentally hurts their back while assisting a driver.
 After visiting a doctor, they learn they will require surgery and will miss time at work.
 This results in medical bills and lost wages.

 Most states require a general contractor to provide workers’ compensation coverage for an injured employee if a subcontractor does not have the coverage.
-As such, requiring and confirming your contractor has this policy is important.
-In some cases, an uninsured contractor who is injured on the job site can file a suit against the consumer’s homeowner policy for lost wages and medical care putting you and your company in the middle.
+As such, requiring and confirming your tow professional has this policy is important.
+In some cases, an uninsured tow professional who is injured on the job site can file a suit against the consumer’s insurance policy for lost wages and medical care putting you and your company in the middle.

 Umbrella Liability is intended to provide coverage in the event of catastrophic events and provides limits above and beyond the primary or standard insurance policies discussed earlier in this article.
 It can also provide some protection against claims that are not always covered by these insurance policies.
 Not all businesses have this coverage because they think their risk exposure is minimal to disastrous results.
-If your network is in a high-risk industry, you may want to consider this policy as a requirement for your contractor and vendor network.
+You may want to consider this policy as a requirement for your tow professional network.

 Umbrella liability is also a more affordable option to increase limits to all the standard policies.
-As such, it is a good option for your contractor to supplement their limits.
+As such, it is a good option for your tow professional to supplement their limits.

 Additional Types of Policies

-Depending on the type of work your network specializes in, you may track additional policy types to reduce your risk exposure.
-The policies below are some common additional policy types that you may want to consider based on your industry and the type of work being performed.
+Depending on the type of services your network offers, you may track additional policy types to reduce your risk exposure.
+The policies below are some common additional policy types that you may want to consider based on the type of work being performed.

 Don’t let the term inland marine baffle you.
 Despite its name, inland marine insurance covers products, materials and equipment when transported over land—e.g., via truck or train—or while temporarily warehoused by a third party.
 Collisions and cargo theft are the two most frequent causes of inland marine losses and this coverage is not specific to transport over water, which is called “marine insurance” and not likely applicable for most customer networks.

-Example Scenario: Your contractor’s truck is in an accident and it damages major appliances that are being transported.
+Example Scenario: Your tow professional’s truck is in an accident and it damages major appliances that are being transported.
 The damage to the major appliances would not be covered under the general liability or auto policy but would be under their cargo insurance.

 Bailee Insurance is also a type of Inland Marine Policy.
 It is designed to provide coverage for third-party property that is in storage, repair, or service.

-Example Scenario: Your contractor has stored your customer’s property from their home in a temporary storage container to dry the home out after a flood.
-During the night, the storage container was broken into and items were found missing.
+Example Scenario: Your tow professional has stored your customer’s vehicle in a temporary storage location.
+During the night, the property was broken into, and the vehicle was damaged.